brw567/bot2/README.md

 ### Setup
 Run `./install.sh` to initialize.
 See Install Guide.md for details.
+Ensure `.env` contains Binance, Grok and Telegram keys.
+Missing keys will raise an error at startup.
+When Binance data fails, the engine queries Grok for prices and candles.
+Rows using Grok are highlighted in yellow on the dashboard.
+To receive Telegram notifications for strategy switches, configure `TELEGRAM_TOKEN`, `TELEGRAM_API_ID`, `TELEGRAM_API_HASH` and `TELEGRAM_SESSION`.

 ### Contribution
 Fork repo, create feature branch, PR with tests.